microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ---
 title: "Review guest access to groups using access reviews APIs"
-description: "Learn how to use the access reviews API to review guest user access to your organization's resources through Microsoft 365 groups in your Microsoft Entra tenant."
+description: "Learn how to use the access reviews API to review guest access to your organization's resources through Microsoft 365 groups in your Microsoft Entra tenant."
 author: FaithOmbongi
 ms.author: ombongifaith
 ms.reviewer: jgangadhar
 ms.topic: tutorial
 ms.localizationpriority: medium
 ms.subservice: "entra-id-governance"
-ms.date: 03/21/2024
+ms.date: 03/22/2024
 #Customer intent: As a developer integrating I want to use the access reviews APIs to review and attest to the access that principals have to resources in my organization, so that I can ensure proper security and compliance in my organization.
 ---

 # Review guest access to groups using access reviews APIs

 The access reviews API in Microsoft Graph enables organizations to audit and attest to the access that identities (also called *principals*) are assigned to resources in the organization.
-With B2B collaboration, you can use Microsoft 365 groups to efficiently manage access for guest users to resources such as files, notes, calendars, and even Teams conversations.
+With B2B collaboration, you can use Microsoft 365 groups to efficiently manage access for guests to resources such as files, notes, calendars, and even Teams conversations.
 And by using the access reviews API, organizations can periodically attest to principals that have access to such groups and by extension, other resources in the organization.

 In this tutorial, you learn how to:

-> * Create a recurring access review of Microsoft 365 groups with guest users.
+> * Create a recurring access review of Microsoft 365 groups with guests.
 > *

 >[!NOTE]